Lufthansa ends biofuel trial with U.S. flight

 The race to cut carbon dioxide emissions has heated up with the introduction this month of the European Union emissions trading scheme under which airlines must pay for the CO2 they emit.

-Lufthansa has said previously the scheme will lead to higher ticket prices, and major U.S. airlines such as American Airlines (AAMRQ.PK) and Delta (DAL.N) have added surcharges.
+Lufthansa has said previously the scheme will lead to higher ticket prices, and major U.S. airlines such as American Airlines and Delta have added surcharges.

 While the airline industry wants to use biofuels to curb emissions, the lack of industrial production means only limited quantities are available.